-March 22, 2002
+March 26, 2003

+Charles & Colvard, Ltd. 3800 Gateway Boulevard, Suite 310 Morrisville, North Carolina 27560

+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-Charles & Colvard, Ltd. Proxy 3800 Gateway Boulevard Suite 310 Morrisville, North Carolina 27560 This Proxy is Solicited on Behalf of the Board of Directors The undersigned shareholder of Charles & Colvard, Ltd., a North Carolina corporation (the "Company"), hereby appoints Robert S. Thomas and Earl R. Hines as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of common stock, no par value, of the Company held of record by the undersigned on March 28, 2002 at the Annual Meeting of the Shareholders of the Company to be held on May 20, 2002 or any adjournment thereof.
-1. ELECTION OF DIRECTORS [] FOR all nominees listed below (INSTRUCTION: To withhold authority to vote for any individual nominee, mark the box next to that nominee's name.)
-Nominees: Walter J. O'Brien [] Chester L. F. Paulson [] Frederick A. Russ [] Robert S. Thomas [] George A. Thornton, III [] 2.
-PROPOSAL TO RATIFY THE APPOINTMENT OF DELOITTE & TOUCHE LLP as independent auditors for the year ending December 31, 2002. [] FOR [] AGAINST [] ABSTAIN 3.
-In their discretion, the Proxies are authorized to vote upon such other matters as may properly come before the Annual Meeting of the Shareholders.
-This proxy, when properly executed, will be voted in the manner specified herein by the undersigned shareholder.
-IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE PROPOSAL FOR THE ELECTION OF THE PERSONS NAMED ABOVE AND FOR THE PROPOSAL TO RATIFY THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS INDEPENDENT AUDITORS FOR THE YEAR ENDING DECEMBER 31, 2002.
+The undersigned shareholder of Charles & Colvard, Ltd., a North Carolina corporation (the "Company"), hereby appoints Robert S. Thomas and James R

+The understance shareholder of charles & convaria, Eta., a rivital caronna corporation (the company), hereby appoints rivoter of rinomas and values re- Brau un as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated below, all of the shares of com mon stock, no par value, of the Company held of record by the undersigned on March 25, 2003 at the Annual Meeting of the Shareholders of the Company to be h eld on May 12, 2003 or any adjournment thereof.
+1. ELECTION OF DIRECTORS o WITHHOLD AUTHORITY for all nominees o FOR all nominees listed below (except as marked below).

+- INSTRUCTION: To withhold authority to vote for any individual nominee, mark the box next to that nominee's name.

+Nominees:

+Walter J. O'Brien o Chester L. F. Paulson o Frederick A. Russ o Robert S. Thomas o George A. Thornton, III o Laura C. Kendall o PROPOSAL TO RATIFY THE APPOINTMENT OF DELOITTE & TOUCHE LLP as independent auditors for the year ending December 31, 2003.

+o FOR o AGAINST o ABSTAIN

+3. In their discretion, the Proxies are authorized to vote upon such other matters as may properly come before the Annual Meeting of the Shareholders.

+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER SPECIFIED HEREIN BY THE UNDERSIGNED SHAREHOLDER.
+IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE PROPOSAL TO ELECT THE PERSONS NAMED ABOVE AND FOR THE PROPOSAL TO RATIFY THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS INDEPENDENT AUDITORS FOR THE YEAR ENDING DECEMBER 31, 2003.

+(continued on other side)

 Please sign this proxy exactly as your name appears below.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give your full title as such.
 If shares are held by a corporation, please sign the full name of the corporation by an authorized officer.
 If shares are held by a partnership, please sign the full name of the partnership by an authorized person.

-DATED: PLEASE MARK, SIGN, DATE AND RETURN Signature THIS PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE Signature (if held jointly)
+Signature:

+Signature:

+(if held jointly)

+Dated:

+Please mark, sign, date and return this proxy card

+Please mark, sign, date and return this proxy card promptly, using the enclosed envelope.